makrai/notes/ou2103-infillmore.md

   * Guidance is provided through two approaches:
     * model fine-tuning, conditioning directly on observed symbolic frames, and
-    * a novel extension to disjunctive lexically constrained decoding that leverages frame semantic lexical units.
-Automatic and human evaluations
+    * a novel extension to disjunctive lexically constrained decoding that leverages frame semantic lexical units
+* Automatic and human evaluations
 * allows for explicit manipulation of intended infill semantics, with minimal loss in distinguishability from human-generated text

 # 1 Introduction

 * A popular strategy for automatic story generation is coarse-to-fine:
-  * first by proposing a story plan, and then realizing it into natural language form using large pretrained neural language models (Fan+ 2018; Goldfarb-Tarrant+ 2019)
+  * first by proposing a story plan, & then realizing using large pretrained LM (Fan+ 2018; Goldfarb-Tarrant+ 2019)
 * we study the use of FrameNet frames (Baker+ 1998) as representational units for such plan guidance